Nancy LT Hamilton

 To remove copper flashing:

 Yeah, she’s finally there!
 This mixture is called Super Pickle.
 Wear gloves and eye protection.
-The flashing removal is very fast – usually less than 5 minutes.
+The flashing removal is very fast – usually less than 5 minutes (generally in a minute).
 Don’t leave the piece in too long as it will etch – especially the copper.
 Although, I love the matte finish that super pickle leaves on my metal – especially on bronze.
 I will mix up a batch of super pickle just for creating this surface finish.
 If you leave the mixture out for a day (sans metals), the peroxide will no longer be active (the peroxide converts to water but, the pickle remains acidic).
-You can pour the pickle back into the pickle pot.
+You can pour the pickle right back into the pickle pot.
 Keep it away from pets and children as it is still an active acid!

-- If your flashing is caused by a steel/pickle collision, obviously remove, neutralize, and rinse the offending piece of metal from the pickle pot.
+- If your flashing is caused by a steel/pickle collision, obviously remove, neutralize, and rinse the offending piece of metal.
 Remove the piece of steel that caused all this trouble.

 - Get out a plastic container – I use Tap Plastics, 16 oz. measuring cups for this job.
 That way I can measure how much of each I am pouring in.
-If the piece is really small, you can just put a tablespoon of each in a smaller container.
+If the piece is really small, you can just put a tablespoon of each liquid in a smaller container.
 I have jewelry dedicated plastic measuring spoons for this and other measuring needs.
 They are labeled as such so they don’t get used in the kitchen EVER AGAIN!

 - Wait about a minute.